davepinch/pinchy.cc/content/topics/places/countries/a/austria/austria.md

   - Slovakia
   - Slovenia
   - Switzerland
+country of:
+  - Central Europe
+  - Europe
 not to be confused with: Australia
 type: country
 tags:
   - Austrian
   - landlocked
   - country
-  - Western Europe
-  - Europe
 ---